 If you aren’t well-versed in SEO (or crafting content, for that matter), consider searching for the best legal content writing services in your area.
 Working with a marketing agency that provides legal content writing is a great way to leverage niche talent and better understand which keywords you should be focusing on.
 Once you have a better grasp of how SEO works and which phrases will help grow your business, you can use this not only for blog writing but across your website and social media channels.

 Have a Voice

 Establishing a “voice” for your blog is also a great way to create authenticity across your content.
-Take a look at some of your favorite influencers and brands, and start to read their blog.
+Please take a look at some of your favorite influencers and brands, and start to read their blog.
 You’ll notice that they may have a distinct voice, tone, and style that embodies their brand.
 As a law firm, you must have your own blogging “voice,” too.

 Having a distinct brand voice helps humanize your brand and makes it easier for others to relate to you.
 Start by re-exploring content from some of your favorite bloggers and brands.
-Pay particular attention to how they write and how their writing style dictates the flow of the content experience.
+Please pay particular attention to how they write and how their writing style dictates the flow of the content experience.
 A consistent brand voice also makes it easier for potential clients to connect with you on a deeper level.